 To be eligible for the survey they needed to be ‘A person with an ‘invisible disability’ – a health condition that is often indiscernible to others‘.
 At least five million people in this country live with an invisible disability and according to our results this significant proportion of Australians are often treated with intolerance, suspicion, disbelief, and a general lack of respect.

 This type of treatment implies ‘If we can’t see your disability, it’s not real.’
 However, the effects of invisible disability can be far-reaching, and our survey highlights just this.
 Read the full story below and share it on social media to raise awareness for Invisible Disabilities Week.
-You can also read part two to find out more statistics from our survey.
+You can also read part two and part three to find out more statistics from our survey.

 Invisible Disabilities Week Survey results